theRohan2001/Task-Management-API/README.md

 ## Features to add in future:
 __1. Add database migrations( using Alembic)
-2. Deploy the codebase to a cloud platform__
+2. Deploy the codebase to a cloud platform
+3. Make a seperate service layer__